 So, the question remains: why do we waste so much food?
-One factor could simply be people mistake the ‘sell by’, ‘best by’ or ‘expires on’ labels on every package of food we buy.
-In fact, more than 80% of Americans discard food because of misunderstanding the labels printed on them.
-Luckily, we can easily determine what these labels entail to prevent more food going to waste by simply taking a look at the Food Safety and Inspection Services website from the USDA.
+One factor could simply be people mistake the ‘sell by,’ ‘best by,’ or ‘expires on’ labels on every package of food we buy.
+More than 80 percent of Americans discard food because of misunderstanding the labels printed on them.
+Luckily, we can quickly determine what these labels entail to prevent more food from going to waste by simply taking a look at the Food Safety and Inspection Services website from the USDA.

 Food Labelings and What They Mean

-The ‘best by/before’ label means when the product will be of utmost flavor or quality.
+The ‘best by/before’ label means when the product will be of maximum flavor or quality.
 This is not an expiration date or “Hurry!
 This will go bad by” date.

 The ‘sell by’ date is mainly for the company that sells the product, entailing the product must be sold to ensure inventory management.
 This does not mean if it doesn’t get sold, it is bad.
 It is purely for store inventory management.

-The ‘use by’ date just means it is the last date to use said product while it is still at its peak in terms of its quality.
-This does apply to certain products that can have food safety concerns over time, such as poultry, or highly perishable items.
+The ‘use by’ date means it is the last date to use the said product while it is still at its peak in terms of quality.
+This does apply to certain products that can have food safety concerns over time, such as poultry or highly perishable items.

 Lastly, a ‘freeze by’ date tells you when to freeze a product to ensure it will retain its peak quality.
 Still not an expiration or safety date.

 Now that we have these labels down, let’s get to the nitty gritty.
 Why is wasting food so bad?
 It disintegrates into the ground eventually, right?
 Or an animal will eat it, so it will be scavenged and consumed later on, so I don’t have to worry about it… Right?